eloquent/phony-peridot/CONTRIBUTING.md

 2. Create a branch from **master** (`git checkout -b branch-name master`).
 3. Make the relevant code changes.
 4. If your change will require documentation updates, include them in the same pull request.
-Check your work by running `make web`, and opening `web/index.html`.
+Check your work by running `make serve` in one terminal, and `make open-web` in another.
 5. Use the various quality checks provided:
     - Run the tests with `make test`.
     - Generate a coverage report with `make coverage`, then open